 Advancing the MRM function to drive business value while realizing efficiencies can be challenging.
 A successful program requires that model risk management teams address rising volumes of model usage and evolving requirements and expectations by model users and regulators alike.

 Addressing the challenge of ongoing monitoring

-Among the various challenges that MRM teams must address, issues associated with ongoing monitoring often are among their most immediate concerns.
+One of the first challenges to address in many organizations is the lack of a standardized process for model owners to conduct and document their ongoing monitoring.
 For example, when hundreds of bank executives participating in a recent Crowe webinar were asked to identify their top MRM-related challenges, their number-one concern involved working with model owners to conduct such monitoring.
 Nearly half (45.5%) said they expect this to be one of their top challenges in the coming year (Exhibit 1).